 After inspecting or adjusting the tire pressure always reinstall the valve stem cap.
-This will prevent moisture and dirt from entering the valve stem, which could damage the wheel rim sensor.
+This will prevent moisture and dirt from entering the valve stem, which could damage the Tire Pressure Monitoring Sensor.

-- The TPMS can inform the driver of a low tire pressure condition. - The TPMS is not intended to replace normal tire care and maintenance, nor to provide warning of a tire failure or condition. - The TPMS should not be used as a tire pressure gauge while adjusting your tire pressure.
+- The TPMS is not intended to replace normal tire care and maintenance, or to provide warning of a tire failure or condition. - The TPMS should not be used as a tire pressure gauge while adjusting your tire pressure. - Driving on a significantly under-inflated tire causes the tire to overheat and can lead to tire failure.